Stuffed Pasta Pie

 stuffed pasta quiche ravioli

-• For the version with potatoes that I’m quite proud of because we loved it:
+• For the version with potatoes of which I am quite proud because we liked it a lot:

-I cooked in the microwave two large potatoes cut into pieces (about 5 minutes), used them as the first layer then put the tortelloni (about two portions, not abundant) as the second layer.
+I cooked in the microwave two large potatoes cut into pieces (about 5 minutes), I used them as the first layer then I placed the tortelloni (they were a quantity like two not abundant servings) as the second layer.

-I drizzled it all with a bit of liquid cream (about half a pack, more or less), added Prague ham (but you can use whatever you want, even speck or bacon – but bacon needs to be sautéed first), then proceeded as always with parmesan + gratin.
+I drizzled everything with a bit of liquid cream (half a package, more or less), added Prague ham (but you can use whatever you want, even speck, or bacon – but bacon should be sautéed first), then I proceeded as always with Parmesan + gratin.

-Here’s the version with artisanal tortelli and potatoes before and after gratin:
+Here’s the version with artisanal tortelloni and potatoes before and after gratin:

 stuffed pasta quiche with potatoes - steps